davelongdev/davelongdev/README.md

 ## Additional Resources

-If you're interested in learning more about me, feel free to check out any of my public GitHub repositoriess or visit one of these sites:
+If you're interested in learning more about me, feel free to check out any of my public GitHub repositoriess or visit one of these sites.

 - [davelongdev](https://davelongdev.com)
 - [davelongwebstudio](https://davelongwebstudio.com)